-Git: A Comprehensive Guide for Developers
+Git: A Powerful Version Control System - A Comprehensive Guide for Developers

 Introduction to Git